maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 We ensured that the earpiece in calls isn't too loud in `leste-config PR #37
 <https://github.com/maemo-leste/leste-config/pull/37>`_.
 Otherwise, there
-haven't been that many updates to the Pinephone this time around -- but it works well for phone calls, SMS, and such.
+haven't been that many updates to the Pinephone this time around -- but it works well for phone calls and SMS, runs pretty stable and is fun to use with the physical keyboard.

 Mapphones
 ---------